Recognized/ScreencastEditor/README.md

 Service account must have rights to access Speech-to-Text API and to create files in Google Cloud Storage (in order to temporarily store long audio files).

-You may manage accounts rights on this [page](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts).
+You may manage accounts' rights on this [page](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts).